WPRDC/data-guide/docs/data_dictionaries.md

 We suggest using a five-field data dictionary to define your data's fields.
 The fields we recommend are:
-- 'field_name': The name of the field.
+- "field_name": The name of the field.
 (Preferably formatted in all lowercase letters and with underscores instead of spaces or other punctuation.)
-- 'type': The type of the field, coded as something like "text" or "float" or "int".
+- "type": The type of the field, coded as something like "text" or "float" or "int".
 The [full list of types for values that go into the CKAN datastore](http://docs.ckan.org/en/latest/maintaining/datastore.html#field-types) (which the WPRDC data portal runs on) is

 CKAN type | description
 ----------|------------